sitthaveet/priceture/README.md

 # Priceture
-This project is developed during Hack'n Heights hackathon 2024 Your price, your mood, your NFT.
+This project is developed during Hack'n Heights hackathon 2024.

+Your price, your mood, your NFT.
-Transform your art into a mood-reflective masterpiece that shifts with the emotional currents you care about - prices, sports teams, and more.
+DynamicNFTs Platform which can transform your art, selfie, or pet photos into a mood-reflective NFT that changes based on the things you care about eg. prices, sports teams, and more.

 > Try our product: [here](https://pricetureforhacknheights.vercel.app/)